MicrosoftDocs/quantum-docs/articles/concepts-multiple-qubits.md

 # Operations on multiple qubits

-This article reviews the rules used to build multi-qubit states out of single-qubit states as well as discuss the gate operations needed to include in a gate set to form a universal many-qubit quantum computer.
+This article reviews the rules used to build multi-qubit states out of single-qubit states and discusses the gate operations needed to include in a gate set to form a universal many-qubit quantum computer.
 These tools are absolutely necessary to understand the gate sets that are commonly used in Q# code, and also to gain intuition about why quantum effects such as entanglement or interference render quantum computing more powerful than classical computing.

 ## Single-qubit vs. multi-qubit gates